Partnership Program: FAQs

 Summer 2020: Teachers work through the online course + initial in-person retreat

-Fall 2020 – Spring 2021: First academic year first cohort teaches curriculum + identify 2nd cohort
+Fall 2020 – Spring 2021: First academic year the first cohort teaches the curriculum; identify 2nd cohort

 What if my physics knowledge is a bit rusty?

 Even better!
 One resource we can easily provide is physics expertise, both for the activities in the curriculum and also for the interesting questions students come up with during the course.

 Do you have other questions?